 Where do I buy flood insurance?

-When it comes to flood insurance there are only two choices and one comes with pretty significant limitations.
+When it comes to flood insurance, there are only two choices and one comes with pretty significant limitations.

-The National Flood Insurance Program (NFIP) is the main player in flood insurance.
+NFIP is the main player in flood insurance.
 "Flood insurance is backed by the federal government through the Federal Emergency Management Agency (FEMA).
 FEMA does not write flood insurance directly, policies must be written through a licensed insurance agent.
 These policies are guaranteed by the government as they pay for the losses if something were to happen," advises Goldsberry.

 Myhr offers the following tips when shopping for flood insurance: